Welcome to my profile!

 , where I received my M.A. in religion from the Divinity School.
 I also hold my B.A. in history and classics from Bard College, where I attended from 2011 to 2015 as an Excellence and Equal Cost Scholar

-I also have extensive experience working in the publishing industry, having held editorial positions at Wiley-Blackwell
+I previously worked in the academic publishing industry, during which time I held editorial positions at Wiley-Blackwell

 , and served as its editor in chief from 2016 to 2018.

-I am currently co-authoring a chapter on the Old English poem, “The Dream of the Rood,” for volume 3 of New Testament Apocrypha
+I am currently preparing a new translation of the Old English poem, “The Dream of the Rood,” for volume 3 of New Testament Apocrypha

 , set to be published by Eerdmans in 2021.
-I am also producing a new translation of the poem for publication in the volume.
+I am also co-authoring a new introduction to the poem with Sam Osborn.
+Chance Bonar